nyakaspeter/Raven-Torrent/documents/api/torrents.md

-# Get All Running Torrents
+# Get all running torrents

 Get all active torrents.